tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) Data() []byte
 ```

-Data returns the data contained in a tensor as a slice of bytes.
+Data returns the data contained in a tensor as bytes slice.

 #### DataSize